curi/websites/about.md

 Website by philosopher [Elliot Temple](https://elliottemple.com) (contact: [elliot@fallibleideas.com](mailto:elliot@fallibleideas.com)).

 Want to learn more?
-Check out my other websites in the sidebar.
-I also have a [discussion group](https://fallibleideas.com/discussion-info) and [book recommendations](https://fallibleideas.com/books).

-### Fallible Ideas Newsletter

-Get 2-4 emails per month with philosophy links, writing and news.

-{% include newsletter.html %}
+Join my [discussion forum](https://discuss.criticalfallibilism.com) or read my [Critical Fallibilism website](https://criticalfallibilism.com).

+### Get Emails From Me

+[Sign up to receive emails](https://criticalfallibilism.com/#/portal/signup) at the Critical Fallibilism site.

 Writing is copyright &copy; Elliot Temple.
 Quoting is fine, without asking permission, if you attribute it and it's fair use (such as quoting for purposes of commentary, criticism, review, or highlighting favorite quotes).